SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-13-in-your-heart.md

 [Byron's _Manfred_](https://en.wikipedia.org/wiki/Manfred). <sup id="fn1a">[[1]](#fn1)</sup>
 (I tend to read _Manfred_ when I get deeply depressed.
 If you see me doing that, gently distract me.)
-This, of course, never helps, since they cannot fathom that I know Byron, Shelley, and Yeats reasonably well.
+This, of course, never helps, since they cannot fathom that I know Byron, Shelley, and Yeats at least somewhat.
 (Also, minor-league fan of Dante.)

 Also, an appeal to reason is no help with such creatures.
-Having arrived at their erroneous position by a mechanism other than reason, they cannot be dislodged therefrom by reason.
+Having arrived at their erroneous position by a mechanism other than reason, they cannot be dislodged therefrom by means of reason.

 So I occasionally attempt ridicule.